Falcons pick Titans offensive coordinator Smith as new coach

-ATLANTA (AP) — The Atlanta Falcons have agreed to terms with Tennessee Titans offensive coordinator Arthur Smith to become the team’s head coach.
+ATLANTA (AP) — The Atlanta Falcons agreed to terms with Tennessee Titans offensive coordinator Arthur Smith on Friday to become the team’s head coach.

-The Falcons announced the agreement on Friday.
+The Falcons announced the agreement.
 Smith held a virtual interview with the team on Monday and he also interviewed with the New York Jets and Detroit Lions.
 The Jets reached an agreement with Robert Saleh on Thursday night to be their coach.

 The 38-year-old Smith has served on the Tennessee staff for 10 seasons, including two as offensive coordinator.
 The Titans finished this season tied for second in the NFL in total yards.